 Keyword stuffing is the practice of repeating a keyword over and over again in blog posts or website pages in an effort to increase search engine rankings.
 After all, if someone searches for a specific phrase, your website should come up first if it features those words often.
 Right?

-In earlier days of search engines, keyword stuffing worked.
+In the earlier days of search engines, keyword stuffing worked.
 Many website owners failed to invest in quality content in favor of repetitive keyword stuffing schemes that got them the search engine results they wanted.

 As search engines became more sophisticated, keyword stuffing fell out of favor for original, high-quality content.
 Some marketers still wonder if keyword stuffing could work in 2019 and beyond.
 Here are some things to keep in mind when it comes to keyword stuffing in 2019.

 Search engines, such as Google and Bing, have developed ways to penalize websites that use keyword stuffing in an attempt to “game the system” and receive higher search engine rankings.

 Typically, content that is stuffed with keywords sacrifices readability and quality.
 This tactic doesn’t produce the relevant content that the search engines want and will rank lower because of it.